Steven Brown Blackburn School of Art

 The term “Immersive Art” can be interpreted in different ways across different sectors.
 For some it can be seen as art that uses technology to actively involve an audience (Clarke 2025).
 In broader terms immersive art involves sensory engagement and some active participation beyond the use of technology.
 Interaction may involve the viewer walking through and around a piece, looking, touching, reacting to the work as the experience evokes an emotional response.

-The immersive art experience is presented in many new forms, often away from the traditional gallery, targeting different audiences, emphasising the sensory impact for the individual and the corporate value to the organisers, such as town councils or entertainment hubs.
-This can influence the type of art presented, with an eye to popularism and profit
+The immersive art experience is presented in many new forms, often away from the traditional gallery, targeting different audiences, emphasising the sensory impact for the individual and the corporate value to the commissioners and organisers, such as town councils or entertainment hubs.
+Examples can be seen in the growth of Light Festivals (Light up the North, 2021) that offer large scale public displays of interactive sculptures and light shows, and agencies such as Frameless (Frameless, n.d.) who market experiential, immersive art experiences based upon the work of well-known and popular artists.
+A further extension can be seen with teamLab, (teamlab, 2019) an international collection of artists and technicians presenting new art exploring how to blur the boundaries between the artwork and the audience by using sophisticated, interactive projections.

 How society is SEEING, THINKING about and DOING Art can be described further: